PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ## Machine Learning {#sec:ml}

-Another eminent movement in IT is Machine Learning, which helped AI to a new hype and opened several new possibilities and improvements to software development.
+Machine Learning evolves as another leading technology in IT as big players focus their work more and more on AI.
+For example, IBM announced the *Cognitive Era* and Google changed its focus from *Mobile First* to *AI first* a few years ago.
+This helped AI to a new hype and opened several new possibilities and improvements to software development.
 Because of the exponential growth of computation power and data, Machine Learning has become one of the most important tools when it comes to Artifical Intelligence.

 The advantage of Machine Learning compared to traditional software development is, that it eliminates the need to write the code by oneself.
 Instead, the developer enters some input data to the Machine Learning system.
 This system then figures out mathematical functions, which describes the given collection of data points best.
 The process of finding these function is called Machine Learning, and the resulting function is mostly referred to as model.